susumusakamoto/mid-project/README.md

 ![image4](image/3-2.maps.png)

-### * Prediction model
+### Prediction model
-I am still working on building models...

-## 5. Conclusion and Future Analysis
+In fact, the further processing is needed...
+But I will hand it in anyways because my work got crazily busy in these few weeks and I don't konw when I will have time to finish this project.
+I will try to finish it in coming days.